TRRAC – Thoroughbred Retirement, Rehabilitation, and Careers

-Thoroughbred Retirement, Rehabilitation, and Careers (TRRAC Thoroughbred Aftercare) is located in West Chester, Pennsylvania on the grounds of the historic Maui Meadow Farm, the longest actively running Thoroughbred farm in Pennsylvania since 1946.
-The Lyman family turned their attention to the need they saw for safe landing, rehabilitation, and retraining for racehorses that were retiring from racing.
-With that, they started TRRAC Thoroughbred Aftercare, offering safe sanctuary, rehabilitation, second career training, and the facilitation of adoptions for off-track Thoroughbreds in 2017.
+Thoroughbred Retirement, Rehabilitation, and Careers (TRRAC) is located in West Chester, PA, on the grounds of the historic Maui Meadow Farm, since 1946 the longest actively operating Thoroughbred farm in Pennsylvania.
+In 2017, the Lyman family turned their attention to the need they saw for safe landing, rehabilitation, and retraining for racehorses that were retiring from the racetrack and started TRRAC Thoroughbred Aftercare by offering safe sanctuary, rehabilitation, second-career training, and the facilitation of adoptions for off-the-track Thoroughbreds.

-TRRAC offers medical support, supplementation, rehabilitative care, and second career training, as necessary to facilitate the best care possible for all the horses that come into the program.
-The program offers specialized and professional rehabilitation with an indoor equine swimming pool that can allow for low-impact rehabilitation and muscle building.
+TRRAC offers medical support, supplementation, rehabilitative care, and second-career training to facilitate the best care possible for all the horses that come into the program.
+The program offers specialized and professional rehabilitation, with an indoor equine swimming pool that can allow for low-impact rehabilitation and muscle building.
 Horses in the program are thoroughly evaluated for soundness, suitability for a second career, and disposition, which includes riding assessments and professional training under saddle.
-TRRAC offers multi-discipline options for retired Thoroughbreds, which includes professional training from trail and obstacles, to three-day eventing, and everything in between, backed by Charlie and Nina Lyman’s professional riding career both training Thoroughbred racehorses as well as actively competing in different disciplines.
+TRRAC offers multi-discipline options, which include professional training from trail and obstacles to three-day eventing, and everything in between, backed by Charlie and Nina Lyman’s professional riding careers that include training Thoroughbred racehorses as well as actively competing in different disciplines.

-Charlie and Nina believe in expressing not only the athletic ability of all Thoroughbreds but also their ability to be versatile family and pleasure mounts, no matter how little or how much money they have won in their racing careers.
-They believe in properly restarting retired racehorses in new careers that suit them to ensure the perfect match with an adopter and their needs as well.
+The Lymans believe in expressing not only the athletic ability of all Thoroughbreds but also their ability to be versatile family and pleasure mounts, no matter how they performed in their racing careers.
+They believe in properly restarting retired racehorses in new careers that suit them to ensure the perfect match with an adopter.